Ph.D., Indiana University Bloomington, 2014

 B.A., Freie Universität Berlin, 2005

 Dr. Eckelmann Berghel specializes in the histories of children and youth, American race relations, Modern U.S. and transnational history.
-The following questions broadly define her current and second book-length projects: What roles do children and teenagers play in modern societies?
-How does the “business of childhood” advance, challenge, and transform notions of citizenship and political identity?
-How do the civic actions and the symbolic deaths of young people intersect, forging new understandings of cultural exchange and modern-day political systems?
-Her current manuscript in progress, Freedom’s Little Lights: The World of Children and Teenagers in the U.S. and Abroad during the Civil Rights Era, examines the nexus of teenage youth, civil rights, and Cold War politics during the 1950s and 1960s.
+Her current manuscript in progress, Freedom’s Little Lights: The World of Children and Teenagers in the U.S. and Abroad during the Civil Rights Era, examines the nexus of teenage youth, civil rights, and Cold War politics during the late 1950s and 1960s.

 Post-1945 U.S. History